Superformula/cloud-backend-test/README.md

   ```bash
   npm run test:e2e
   ```
   | *NOTE* There is an existing issue related to the background services after running the e2e are not killed properly.
-So, the work aroud, until the bug is fixed, will requires to kill it manually or restarting the machine.
+So, the workaround, until the bug is fixed, will require killing it manually or restarting the machine.

 ### Deployments